piotrgrochowiecki/piotrgrochowiecki/README.md

 - 👋 Hi, I’m @piotrgrochowiecki
 - 👀 I’m interested starting a career as a software engineer in Warsaw, Poland area.
+Also ready to consider relocation.
 - 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on some projects suitable for begineers
 - 📫 How to reach me: piotrgrochowiecki@gmail.com or via LI www.linkedin.com/in/piotr-grochowiecki/